yasserbdj96/hiphp/README_PYPI.md

 <br>
 <h2>What is Hiphp?</h2>
-<p>The BackDoor of HIPHP allows you to control the websites that are based on PHP using HTTP/HTTPS protocol.
-It works by sending files, tokens, and commands to the site using port 80's POST/GET method.
-After placing the HIPHP_HOLE_CODE into any PHP file, it will allow you to access it and perform various activities such as downloading and editing files.
-It also allows you to connect to tor networks, this BackDoor is a password protected.</p>
+<p>The HIPHP BackDoor is an open-source tool that allows for remote control of websites utilizing the PHP programming language via the HTTP/HTTPS protocol.
+By utilizing the POST/GET method on port 80, users can access a range of functionalities such as file downloading and editing.
+Additionally, it offers the capability to connect to Tor networks, providing an added layer of security through the use of password protection.<br>

+Developed by a team of webmasters who wanted to provide greater control over their sites without relying on third-party software or services, HIPHP is a simple and user-friendly solution.
+By placing the <a href="#HIPHP_HOLE_CODE-Example">HIPHP_HOLE_CODE</a> in any PHP file within the site’s directory structure, users are granted access rights to make changes from anywhere in the world.
+This makes it an ideal solution for website owners looking for greater flexibility when managing their online presence.<br>

+Security is a top priority for HIPHP, with regular updates ensuring compatibility across different versions of PHP codebase used by popular content management systems (CMS).
+Its password protection feature adds an additional layer of defense against unauthorized access.
+HIPHP is a secure solution for those looking to take back full control over their website hosting environment.</p>

 <br>
 <h2>Table of Contents:</h2>